-(September 2016) Hi — I'm Marc Sophos (MSU-Telecom '83).
+(September 2017) Hi — I'm Marc Sophos (MSU-Telecom '83).
 I'm the executive producer of OutCasting and founder and executive director of the nonprofit organization that produces it, Media for the Public Good, Inc., based in New York.
-And no, that's not me in the photo above — it's OutCasting youth participant Andrew in our home studio.
+And no, that's not me in the photo above — it's OutCasting youth participant Andrew in our main studio in New York.

 As I mentioned, OutCasters — our OutCasting youth participants — can be LGBTQ+ or straight allies.
 All are welcome.
 Straight allies have been an important part of OutCasting since the beginning of the show in 2011.
 All that's required is that you want to be part of the movement for LGBTQ equality.
 If you're LGBTQ+ but closeted (I was during my MSU years), that's OK, too; we can take steps to keep your identity private.
 If you prefer, you can work entirely behind the scenes.
 OutCasting is a safe space where you are not judged because of your sexuality or gender identity or expression.

 Here's some information for you about OutCasting and how you can get involved.
 Our press release is below.
 Please start by watching this informational slideshow.
 Then scroll down to continue.

 Look at some of these short videos to get an idea of what it means to OutCasters to work on the show, and then scroll down for more information.